-This means that, for ions of the CNO group, the ionization losses at L=3-5 are much larger than for ions with $Z \le 2$ and these losses have a significant effect even on the power-law segment of the spectra of the CNO ions (in the part which is seen on Figs. 5-6).
-Therefore, the lower boundary of the power-law tail of these ions spectra have not been obtained by the experiments collected in Figs. 5 and 6.
-The red line on these figures corresponds to adiabatic laws (see Kovtyukh, 2001); this line let us estimate the deviations from these laws.
-As can be seen from Fig. 5-6, ionization losses for ions of the CNO group are especially large at the peak of solar activity (Fig. 6): during these times, the slope of iso-lines on L > 3 is significantly less than the slope of the red line.
+For ions of the CNO group, this means that the ionization losses at L = 3-5 are much larger than for ions with $Z \le 2$ , and these losses even have a significant effect on the powerlaw segment of the spectra of the CNO ions (in the part that is seen on Figs. 5 and 6).
+Therefore, the lower boundary of the power-law tail of these ions' spectra was not obtained by the experiments collected in Figs. 5 and 6.
+The red line on these figures corresponds to adiabatic laws (see Kovtyukh, 2001); this line allows us to estimate the deviations from these laws.
+As can be seen from Figs. 5 and 6, ionization losses for ions of the CNO group are especially large at the peak of solar activity (Fig. 6): during these times, the slope of isolines on L > 3 is significantly less than the slope of the red line.

-At the same time, at L > 4 in Fig. 5 and at L > 3 in Fig. 6, the iso-lines of fluxes pass almost parallel to each other and at approximately equal distances from each other; the average value of γ corresponding to them is ~ 6 (there is a large uncertainty due to the small covered energy range).
-Thus, for sufficiently large values of E and E, the CNO group ions spectra in the ERB have a power-law form, but these spectra are softer in comparison with the spectra of protons.
+At the same time, at L > 4 in Fig. 5 and at L > 3 in Fig. 6, the isolines of fluxes pass almost parallel to each other and at approximately equal distances from each other; the average value of $\gamma$ corresponding to them is ~ 6 (there is a large uncertainty due to the small energy range covered).
+Thus, for sufficiently large values of E and L, the CNO group ions' spectra in the ERB have a power-law form, but these spectra are softer in comparison with the spectra of protons.